ianrboyle/adstewmd/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-- populate new FS pages

 - Footer:

   - implement map

-- create pages for body contouring products
 - add links to all nav bar options
   - create pages for each
 - add dropdowns for specific nav bar options
+- add animations to FS home page images